Fundamental and Technical Analysis: What is the Difference?

 The most common data used in fundamental research and analysis would be revenues, expenses, profits, earnings per share, assets, liabilities, book value, dividends, cash flow, and projected earnings growth rates.
 Key ratios would include price/earnings ratio (P/E), dividend yield, dividend payout ratio, return on equity, price to sale, and price to book value.

-An analyst would evaluate the data and ratios in comparison to the universe of stocks available.
+As a value investor, I estimate the intrinsic value of the company and look for stock prices that are lower (offer a margin of safety).
 The goal of the investor is to invest in those companies with the best prospects given the current price.

-If you are interested in dividend stocks you will want to read Selecting Dividend Stocks with the Dividend Analyzer.
+If you are interested in dividend stocks you will want to read Selecting Dividend Stocks.
 This page will show you how to perform fundamental analysis of dividend stocks.

 Technical analysis is the forecasting of the future price of a financial asset using primarily historical price and volume data.
 Technical analysts believe that all information is reflected in the price; making fundamental analysis unnecessary.
 Information from the analysis of price is used to predict what the future price will be.